 It was a bit of a joke in the office that my cosmic ordering man list had gotten FAR too long, and I was made to pick five non-negotiables (seriously, if you are single DO THIS.
 It is not OK to reject potential partners over the way they chew their food/shoe choice/dislike of cats etc).

 I met Janis in the dodgiest of all dodgy nightclubs in Brighton, UK.
 Smashing the five non negotiables out of the park, he met every item on my manifest for the perfect man.
 In fact, the only problem with him was that he was moving to Australia.
 Six weeks later.

-Fast forward three years.
-I now live in Brighton, Australia, with my soulmate Janis, and our daughter Frankie, born in January 2015.
+Fast forward six years.
+I now live near the Surf Coast, Victoria, Australia, with my soulmate Janis, our daughter Frankie, born in January 2015, our son Teddy born November 2016 and a bun in the oven due March 2019.
 Janis has taught me more about gratitude and loving life than anyone I know.
-He left his native Latvia 14 years ago for a basketball scholarship in the US, barely speaking a word of English and has never looked back.
+He left his native Latvia at 21 for a basketball scholarship in the US, barely speaking a word of English and has never looked back.
 Life has a funny way of working out doesn’t it?

 This is a biggy!
 I wasn’t ready for parenthood (who is, right?!).
 I had always loved, and been great with kids but as time went on I became less and less convinced I’d have any of my own.
 I was getting used to being single and selfish and I really, really liked it.

 Janis was straight up from the start about wanting children.
 I was 35 when we got married, and convinced I’d never fall pregnant (DAMN YOU scare mongering media!).
 I found myself massively hormonal within a few months after our wedding and…BINGO! it was Frankie, our first child.

 I wanted to go back to the UK.